dbusn/hart-backend/README.md

 ## Installation
 This will run through a full fledged installation using a pip virtual environment.
 0. FOLLOW STEPS CAREFULLY!
-1. Make sure you have Python 3.7 installed and ready to go (python 3.8 is not guaranteed to work).
+1. Make sure you have Python 3.7 installed and ready to go (python 3.8 is not guaranteed to work.
+Tip: if you have different python versions installe (check with command `py --list`), you can specify version in the following way: `py file.py -3.7-64`, using pip with `py -3.7-64 -m pip install packagename` ).
 2. Have a folder to store all software in (henceforth called `<root>\`)
 3. Clone this repository in `<root>/` (this creates `<root>\backend\`)
 4. Create a folder for the virtual environment called venv (`<root>\venv\`)